Bylaws of the

 Term of Service.

-Officers shall serve terms of two (2) years, limited to three (3) consecutive terms in any Officer position, with no limit on non-consecutive terms.
+Officers shall serve terms of two (2) years with no limit on the number of consecutive terms served.
 All other Directors shall serve terms of one (1) year with no limit on the number of consecutive terms served.

 Resignation and Removal.